alex-rosta/test-auth/README.md

 # Test Auth Project

 ## Overview
 This project is a Flask-based web application that uses OpenID Connect for authentication.
 It integrates with an external identity provider to retrieve specified claims from the ID-token provided by the Identity Provider.
-In this case PhenixID and the authentication method is Freja eID.
+In this case PhenixID is the Identity Provider and the authentication method is Freja eID.
 The claims extracted are:
 ```yaml
 usergivenname: #firstname